a-sriel/project-2/devlog.md

 I really need to get at least one part of the thread synchronization working.
 I've realized this bank simulation is similar to to the barbershop problem provided in the textbook, so I am going to try to build my semaphore logic based off of that.

 I temporarily threw all of my code into a new file titled test.cpp and am going to start from scratch.
 I need to look at everything with a pair of fresh eyes.
 I have set up a new customer() function, and created three customer threads in main.

+I've set up most of the basic semaphores and where they begin/release their respective mutex locks for the customer function.
+I might end up moving customer to its own class later depending on what kind of functionality this program requires.
+My next big step is to get the customer to communicate with the teller (i.e., giving it its id).